 Due to the expiration of term of office of the 5th Session of the Board of Supervisors in June 2021, the staff representative conference of the Bank held on 23 June 2021 and the 2020 Annual General Meeting of the Bank held on 24 June 2021 elected the 6th Session of the Board of Supervisors of the Bank.
 Mr. Wei Guobin, Ms. Sun Qixiang and Mr. Liu Guoling serve as external supervisors of the 6th Session of the Board of Supervisors of the Bank.
-Ms. Li Rong serves as shareholder representative supervisor of the 6th Session of the Board of Supervisors of the Bank.
-Mr. Liu Cheng, Mr. Li Gang, Mr. Chen Panwu and Ms. Zeng Yufang serve as employee representative supervisors of the 6th Session of the Board of Supervisors of the Bank.
-Among them, Ms. Sun Qixiang and Mr. Liu Guoling were newly appointed supervisors, and the other supervisors were re-appointed upon election.
-All of the above-mentioned supervisors assumed their posts as of 24 June 2021.
+Ms. Li Rong serves as shareholder representative supervisor of the 6th Session of the Board of Supervisors of the Board of Supervisors of the 8th Session of the Board of Supervisors of the Board of Supervisors of the 6th Session of the 8th Session of the Board of Supervisors of the 8th Session of the Board of Supervisors of the 8th Session Sesion of the 8th Session Session Session

-On 24 June 2021, the first meeting of the 6th Session of the Board of Supervisors of the Bank reviewed and approved relevant proposals, electing Mr. Liu Cheng as chairman of the 6th Session of the Board of Supervisors; appointing supervisors Mr. Wei Guobin, Mr. Liu Guoling, Mr. Li Gang and Ms. Zeng Yufang as members of the Supervision Committee of the 6th Session of the Board of Supervisors of the Bank and supervisor Mr. Wei Guobin as chairman of the committee; appointing supervisors Mr. Sun Qixiang, Mr. Liu Guoling, Ms. Li Rong and Mr. Chen Panwu as members of the Nomination Committee of the 6th Session of the Board of Supervisors of the Bank, and supervisor Mr. Sun Qixiang as chairman of the committee.
+On 24 June 2021, the first meeting of the 6th Session of the Board of Supervisors of the Bank reviewed and approved relevant proposals, electing Mr. Liu Cheng as chairman of the 6th Session of the Board of Supervisors; appointing supervisors Mr. Wei Guobin, Mr. Liu Guoling, Mr. Li Gang and Ms. Zeng Yufang as members of the Supervision Committee of the 6th Session of the Board of Supervisors of the Bank and supervisor Mr. Wei Guobin as chairman of the committee; appointing supervisors Mr. Sun Qixiang, Mr. Liu Guoling, Ms. Li Rong and Mr. Chen Panwu as members of the Nomination Committee of the 6th Session of the Board of Supervisors Mr. Sun Qixiang as chairman of the committee.